semaphoreci/docs/tour3-pipeline_5bb915692c7d3a04dd5b5d5f.md

 # Customizing Your Pipeline

-You'll need to customize the pipeline after connecting a project to Semaphore.
-Pipelines are composed of multiple blocks.
-Blocks execute in sequence.
-Blocks have a task and jobs.
-Jobs execute in parallel.
+You'll need to customize the pipeline after connecting a project to Semaphore 2.0.
+Pipelines are composed of one or more blocks.
+Blocks are executed in sequence.
+Each Block has a single task and one or more jobs.
+Jobs are executed in parallel.
 Let's start out with a single block that runs various tests in parallel.